mbeddr/mps-platform-docs/src/doc/docs/platform_essentials/common_concepts_and_interfaces.md

 ### Expressions

 To add a new expression, extend the concept [Expression](http://127.0.0.1:63320/node?ref=r%3A66e07cb4-a4b0-4bf3-a36d-5e9ed1ff1bd3%28org.iets3.core.expr.base.structure%29%2F7425695345928347719).
-The new concept can be commented out and documented by default.
+The new concept is commentable and documentable by default.

 #### ICanBeLValue

-Implement the interface [ICanBeLValue](http://127.0.0.1:63320/node?ref=r%3A66e07cb4-a4b0-4bf3-a36d-5e9ed1ff1bd3%28org.iets3.core.expr.base.structure%29%2F195141004745586068) when the concept can be used as the [left value](https://en.wikipedia.org/wiki/Value_(computer_science)?oldformat=true#Assignment:_l-values_and_r-values) of expressions such as assignments.
+Implement the interface [ICanBeLValue](http://127.0.0.1:63320/node?ref=r%3A66e07cb4-a4b0-4bf3-a36d-5e9ed1ff1bd3%28org.iets3.core.expr.base.structure%29%2F195141004745586068) when the concept is valid as the [left value](https://en.wikipedia.org/wiki/Value_(computer_science)?oldformat=true#Assignment:_l-values_and_r-values) of expressions such as assignments.
 Variable references, paths, and dot expressions can be left values.

 #### IDotTarget